zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 ![cdc_shiftleft](/images/cdc_shiftleft.JPG)

 z/OS V2.4 or later supports software containers via a licensed feature called zCX (z/OS container extensions).
 Put simply, zCX allows docker containers (compiled for the s390 chip architecture) to be deployed inside z/OS.
+Once deployed as a docker container within zCX it is indistinguishable from a CDC agent deployed on Linux or within a VM images.

+If you want to establish CDC operational support in a single team, and the skills of that team are based on z/OS, then you should consider deploying your CDC Apply agents as a software container within zCX.

 ## 8 Summary and Recommendations